jpda/jpda.github.io/_posts/2013-02-28-Visual-Studio-Hang-developing-SharePoint-hosted-App-3e0a8c4152ef.md

 Writing in Office 365 is interesting, because you’re always bouncing back and forth between HTTP & HTTPS — HTTP on the public site, HTTPS on the private site _and_ when authenticated to the public site.
 Because of this, we use protocol-free script tags from CDNs.
 Like this one:

-<scriptsrc=”//ajax.aspnetcdn.com/ajax/4.0/1/MicrosoftAjax.js”type=”text/javascript”>script>
+`<script src="//ajax.aspnetcdn.com/ajax/4.0/1/MicrosoftAjax.js"type="text/javascript"></script>`

 Note there’s no ‘http’ or ‘https’ listed — this way, the browser will use whatever protocol you’re currently connected on.
 This really _is_ cool and incredibly useful.

 #### WebDAV

 That is, of course, until you factor in WebDAV, that old creaky protocol for fetching files over the web.
-Some deeper inspection of our previous <script> tag Fiddler explosion above gave us some insight into what was going on — not only was Visual Studio trying HTTP, it was trying WebDAV, sending OPTIONS requests to the ASP.net CDN:
+Some deeper inspection of our previous `<script>` tag Fiddler explosion above gave us some insight into what was going on — not only was Visual Studio trying HTTP, it was trying WebDAV, sending OPTIONS requests to the ASP.net CDN:

 The fact that we’ve all been happily coding along in MVC for months/years without this ever happening leads me to believe it has something to do with the SharePoint project type, perhaps the fact that so many files _are_ available over WebDAV with SharePoint.

 #### Solution?
 There really isn’t one.

-a) Develop to a local SharePoint server, at least then the latency won’t be too annoying.
+* Develop to a local SharePoint server, at least then the latency won’t be too annoying.

-b) Swap out http(s) with some server-side variables
+* Swap out http(s) with some server-side variables

-c) just use one or the other for debugging…but remember to change before publish!
+* just use one or the other for debugging…but remember to change before publish!